 Expectations during the fellowship year:

-- Attend bi-weekly lunchtime meetings to discuss research progress and engage in professional development training.
+- Attend bi-weekly lunchtime meetings on Wednesdays to discuss research progress and engage in professional development training.
 This cohort building exercise is an integral part of the fellowship requirement and is not optional.

 Expectations by the end of the fellowship year: